 Using the Revision Actions menu to click on Save As… and entering a revision name will provide a Summary for Revision that will also be saved and can be recalled for the list of transactions to be executed in all accounts at their financial institutions.

-After implementing an optimized portfolio revision decision, monitoring your wealth portfolio is required to maintain a strategic asset allocation; execute tactical trades; purchase, sale or mortgage refinancing of a home; addition of social security and pension benefits; and the management of cash inflows and outflows.
+After implementing an optimized portfolio revision decision, monitoring your wealth portfolio is required to maintain a strategic asset allocation; execute tactical trades; purchase or sell a home; refinance a mortgage; add of social security and pension benefits; and manage cash inflows and outflows.
 These events can be analyzed with a new revision to achieve wealth portfolio investment objectives.

 In summary, the Ripsaw Optimizer™ provides you with maximum control of your investment process with the least amount of effort.